Travel insurance for Mexico

 It’s best to avoid Mexico’s land border as this is one of the most high-risk areas.
 Getting around is fairly easy but it’s worth considering Mexico’s size.
 Buses are widely regarded as the best way to get from one place to another.
 There are normally two classes – first (primera) and second (segunda).

-First-class buses often make for a more comfortable ride because of things like air-con and better seats but the main difference is that second-class buses will take much longer.
+First-class buses often make for a more comfortable ride because of things like air-conditioning and better seats but the main difference is that second-class buses will take much longer.

 Cancún